Seyijesu/alx-system_engineering-devops/0x14-mysql/README.md

-This directory is about the MySQL.
+This directory is about the MySQL, task from Alx.